-A total of 155.53kg of children's clothing and accessories were brought in by participants, while 54.84kg were selected and carried away by attendees which will be added to existing wardrobes.

-A total of 100.68kg were left over from the morning's Wardrobe Refresh which will be added to further clothing swaps by WMRC.
+155.53 kgs of children's clothing and accessories were brought in by participants, 54.84 kgs were selected and carried away by attendees which will be added to existing wardrobes.
+100.68 kgs were leftover from the morning's Wardrobe Refresh and will be brought back in by WMRC and added to further clothing swaps.

-Overall, 75% of the clothing was reused and avoided landfill-another successful outcome.
+Overall 75% of the clothing was reused and avoided landfill, another successful outcome.